 (18) To enter into contracts; provided, however, that notwithstanding any other provision of the general or public laws, whether of specific or general application, and notwithstanding the provisions of any charter of any municipality where the school committee is appointed and not elected, but not including, the Central Falls school district board of trustees established by § 16-2-34, the power and duty to enter into collective bargaining agreements shall be vested in the chief executive officer of the municipality and not in the school committee.

-(19) To publish policy manuals which shall include all school committee policies.
+(19) To publish policy manuals that shall include all school committee policies.

 (20) To establish policies governing curriculum, courses of instruction, and text books.

-(21) To provide for transportation services which meet or exceed standards of the board of regents for elementary and secondary education.
+(21) To provide for transportation services that meet or exceed standards of the council on elementary and secondary education.

-(22) To make any reports to the department of education as are required by the board of regents for elementary and secondary education.
+(22) To make any reports to the department of education as are required by the council on elementary and secondary education.

 (23) To delegate, consistent with law, any responsibilities to the superintendent as the committee may deem appropriate.

 (24) To address the health and wellness of students and employees.

 (25) To establish a subcommittee of the school board or committee to decrease obesity and address school health and wellness policies for students and employees consistent with § 16-21-28.